This post may contain affiliate links, and I may receive a small commission at no extra cost to you—thank you for your support!

 Longer Hours (9 AM – 6 PM) during shuttle season (Mid-May to Mid-October)

-You must take a shuttle to enter the park.
+You must take a shuttle bus to enter the park.
 I didn’t realize this until I started seeing signs for them on our drive.
 There is free parking and a courtesy shuttle at the White Rock visitor center.
 There are certain circumstances in which you can drive to park at the monument (if you arrive before 9AM or after 3PM, disability, access to certain campgrounds).
-You can find specific parking and shuttle info here.
+You can find specific parking and shuttle service info here.

 7-Day Single Entry Permit (ages 16 and older): $15 per person

 If you have a National Park pass, you can get into the park for free.